sherry-ger/Elasticsearch-Deep-Dive/Labs/Lab1.md

 2. Click on the host to bring up the pop up menu
 ![infraUI1](/Labs/images/infraUI1.png)

-3. Click on Logs to go to the Logs UI or Metric to go to the Metric UI
+3. Click on View logs to go to the Logs UI or View metrics to go to the Metric UI

 This completes Lab1!